bergarces/tweether/README.md

 npm start
 ```

 If everything started successfully, the Dapp should open on `localhost:3000`.
 Ensure that the browser used has Metamask installed.
+And that **Metamask is network is set to localhost:8545**.

 # Import Metamask accounts
 In order to use the Dapp from a local setup, ensure Metamask netwrok is set to `localhost:8545`.
 Then import the following two accounts using the private keys (which are the ones generated with ganache):